sdonovan001/container-magic/doc/README.md

   -h            Display this usage message and exit.

 Arguments:
-  container_id: Unique identifier of the running container.
-Can
+  container-id: Unique identifier of the running container.
+Can be
-                be found by running ./docker-ps.sh.
+                found by running ./docker-ps.sh.
 ```
 ## docker unpause
 ```
 [root@host-name]# ./docker-unpause.sh -h

-Usage: ./docker-unpause.sh <container_id>
+Usage: ./docker-unpause.sh <container-id>
 Description:    This script unpauses a running container causing all
                 processes inside the container to be resumed.